DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 ```

 ## Footnotes
-[^1]: In the case of finite support, this result is equivalent to the fact that of all rectangles of a fixed perimeter, the one with the greatest area is the square.
+[^1]: In the case of finite support, this result is equivalent to the fact that of all rectangles of a fixed perimeter, the square is the figure with the greatest area.